bhavyamadineni/CodeClauseInternship_background-generator/README.md

 npm install

 # Usage
-1.Run the application:
+-Run the application:
 npm start
-2.Open your web browser and go to http://localhost:3000.
+-Open your web browser and go to http://localhost:3000.
-3.Select colors for the gradient using the color pickers.
+-Select colors for the gradient using the color pickers.
-4.Choose between Linear and Radial gradients.
+-Choose between Linear and Radial gradients.
-5.Click on the preview box to generate the gradient.
+-Click on the preview box to generate the gradient.
-6.Click the "Download" button below the preview to save the generated background image.
+-Click the "Download" button below the preview to save the generated background image.

 ## About React
 React is a JavaScript library for building user interfaces.
 It allows developers to create reusable UI components, manage application state efficiently, and render updates in response to data changes.
 React's component-based architecture makes it easier to build and maintain complex web applications.